 If you die in service there is a lump sum benefit payable of 4 times your salary at date of death, plus a return of contributions, plus interest.
 This payment is normally free of inheritance tax and is payable under the discretionary powers of the Trustees.
-You are recommended to make your wishes known to the Trustees by completing a Nomination of Beneficiaries Form which will give guidance to the Trustees on how this lump sum should be paid on death in service.
-A separate nomination form is available to allow any member to nominate a potential dependant for the purposes of the dependant's pension.
-You are not required to complete this form if you are married or in a civil partnership.
-These Forms, which can be obtained from the Pensions Office, University of Dundee (or via the link provided below) are held in confidence and can be revised from time to time if your circumstances change.
+It is important to make your wishes known to the Trustees by completing a Nomination of Beneficiaries Form which will give guidance to the Trustees on how this lump sum should be paid on death in service.
+These Forms, which can be obtained from the Pensions Office, University of Dundee (or via the link provided below) are held in confidence.
+It is important to revise these forms should your circumstances change, for example on marriage or divorce.